qichaozhao/cards/_posts/2017-09-05-appnexus-tweets.md

 My favourite hour was `2015-05-07 03`, where there were 2 tweets, and the top 3 words were: `signs`, `favourable` and `delightful`.

 I wonder if that was perhaps one of our execs after a weeks work well done. :)

+---

+For full code and notebooks, see the repository [here](https://github.com/qichaozhao/apn-summit-twitter).

 -qz